riconaranjo/COMP-2404/README.md

 ```

 ## Static Class Members
-Static data member and member functions exist to service an entire class.
+Static data members and member functions exist to service an entire class.
 - 'global' to class
 - static functions exists even without class instances
   - must be written to work even if no instances exist